racedisparityaudit/ethnicity-facts-and-figures-manual/source/developer-setup-partials/developer-setup.md

 workon rd-cms
 ```

+## Bootstrap your local dev environment

+After checking the repository out, make a virtualenv and activate it.

-Install the Python server requirements:
+Install the Python requirements:

 ```bash
 pip install -r requirements-test.txt